MOhammedRiaad/React-Interview-Questions/README.md

 ```
 ### 218. How to pass numbers to React component?

-You should be passing the numbers via curly braces({}) where as strings inn quotes
+You should be passing the numbers via curly braces({}), where as strings are passed using quotes:

 ```jsx
   React.render(<User age={30} department={"IT"} />, document.getElementById('container'));
 ```
 ### 219. Do I need to keep all my state into Redux?
 Should I ever use react internal state?
-It is up to developer decision. i.e, It is developer job to determine what kinds of state make up your application, and where each piece of state should live.
-Some users prefer to keep every single piece of data in Redux, to maintain a fully serializable and controlled version of their application at all times.
+This is a developer decision. i.e, It is the developers job to determine what kinds of state make up your application, and where each piece of state should live.
+Some users prefer to keep all the data in Redux, to maintain a fully serializable and controlled version of their application at all times.
 Others prefer to keep non-critical or UI state, such as “is this dropdown currently open”, inside a component's internal state.

-Below are the thumb rules to determine what kind of data should be put into Redux
+Below are rules of thumb to determine what kind of data should be put into Redux:
 1. Do other parts of the application care about this data?
 2. Do you need to be able to create further derived data based on this original data?
 3. Is the same data being used to drive multiple components?